 I found my trigger foods.

-After eliminating a TON of foods throughout the process of healing my gut, I found that most of the time, my stomach still bothered me.
-These types of “diets” left me felt frustrated and restricted, which is definitely not a place I want to put myself again.
+After eliminating a TON of foods throughout the process, I found that most of the time, my stomach still bothered me.
+These types of "diets" left me felt frustrated and restricted, which is definitely not a place I want to put myself again.

 What I did do though was take note of foods I commonly ate that I noticed an increase in stomach pain or bloating with.
 For me, those tend to be: